thriveweb/sailinginparadise/content/boatTours/2018-08-31-birthday-parties.md

   Our sailing catamarans are smooth and stable and open-plan making these boats the perfect venue for your next birthday party event.

-  We offer a range of delicious catering options and beverage packages and we also welcome BYO, the choice is absoutely yours.
+  We offer a range of delicious catering options and beverage packages and we also welcome BYO, the choice is absolutely yours.

   Each boat is equipped with everything you would expect from a luxury catamaran including superb sound system with free access to premium Spotify, stainless steel barbecue, large eskies with ice and beautiful bathrooms.